cjcj46262/G-Merging/README.md

 ## Preliminaries
 We provide the `.pt` and `.pth` files of both pre-trained GNN models and fully fine-tuned models in the directory `./models`.
 You can directly utilize them without costly training or fine-tuning.

-The datasets we use are in the directory `./data`,
+The datasets we use are in the directory `./data`, containing the raw SMILES representations of molecules.